Red Sox 3, Yankees 8: Not so nasty, Nate - NewsBreak

 Red Sox 3, Yankees 8: Not so nasty, Nate

 Friday was very much a potential Wildcard Game preview, aside from just being a huge game to start a huge series in this race.
 Taking place at Fenway with the two pitchers each team would potentially opt for if they were to make it to the one-game playoff — Nathan Eovaldi for Boston, Gerrit Cole for New York — it was setting up for an electric night.
 Instead, the energy was sapped out of Fenway early and this was never much of a game.
-Nathan Eovaldi just didn’t have it, and Cole very much did in the first half of the night.
-The offense did get one big inning off the Yankees ace, but that was too little too late and New York struck first this weekend.www.overthemonster.com
+Nathan Eovaldi just didn’t have it, and Cole very much did in the first half of the night.www.chatsports.com

 Comments / 0